 Men and women who are looking to improve the appearance of forehead creases, brow furrows, and/or crow’s feet may be good candidates for the injections.
 The treatment can also treat migraine headaches, excessive sweating, and muscle spasm in the neck and eyes.

-Botox®, in Chicago and elsewhere, does not require anesthesia.
-However, the injection can be numbed prior to the injection upon the patient’s request.
+Botox® in Chicago does not require anesthesia.
+However, the skin can be numbed prior to the injection upon the patient’s request.

 Using a needle, botulinum toxin is injected in small amounts into the specific facial muscles.
 This temporarily weakens or paralyzes the muscles, reducing or eliminating previous skin creasing while preventing new skin creasing.